-animal on campus.
+The University will not require individuals with service animals to receive permission to have their animal with them on campus, nor will there be any pre-clearance requirement for the presence of the animal on campus.
 However, students may wish to voluntarily notify the Office of Testing and Accessibility prior to the first day of class in order to send notifications to professors, make any necessary alterations to classrooms, and to discuss any accommodations that may be necessary for their disability.
 Students wishing to live on campus with their service animal will have additional documentation to provide to the Office of Testing and Accessibility and must notify Housing and Residence Life prior to the housing deadline.
 See Responsibilities of the Service Animal Owner below.

 Students with service animals shall never be segregated from the general population of students or campus visitors.
-The University will not charge a surcharge for a deposit for having a service animal in campus housing, but reserves the ability to make appropriate assessments of charges to the owner for any damage or cleaning costs for which the animal is responsible.
+The University will not charge a surcharge for a deposit for having a service animal in campus housing, but the University reserves the ability to make appropriate assessments of charges to the service animal owner for any damage or cleaning costs for which the animal is responsible.
 Additionally, room costs may be discounted as part of an ADA accommodation for students wishing to request larger housing to allow more space for their service animal.
 Students are encouraged to consider the amount of space their service animal may need when determining whether they would like to live in campus housing.
 Students who wish to tour campus housing prior to making this decision may contact the office of admissions.